Environmental Education and Interpretive Programs

 Step 1- Familiarize Yourself with the Refuge- Review the Environmental Education page shown below, its links and other webpage’s on this website to become familiar with the refuge and its activities.
 Share this information with those involved with the trip.
 If possible, have a teacher(s) visit the refuge before their field trip to become familiar with the activities and facilities.

-Step 2- Schedule Your Field Trip- Contact a ranger at the Richard S. Bolt Visitor Center (912-496-7836) to schedule a field trip for your school group.
+Step 2- Schedule Your Field Trip- Contact the Richard S. Bolt Visitor Center (912-496-7836) to speak to the Environmental Education Coordinator to schedule a field trip for your school group.
 You will also need to contact Okefenokee Adventures if you want your students to take a boat ride, use canoes, or have lunch prepared for them.
 If contact is not made with a ranger before the field trip, your school will have to pay the regular entrance fees and may not get assistance during their visit.

 Step 4- Confirm Your Visit- Speak to a ranger at the Visitor Center to confirm any last details about your field trip.
 Go over the details including your trip schedule with all of your teachers and chaperones before the field trip.